Bipartisan Senate Bill Would Give ‘Right to Try’ Protection to Psilocybin and MDMA

 Democratic Senator Cory Booker of New Jersey and Senator Rand Paul, a Republican from Kentucky, introduced bipartisan legislation on Wednesday to extend federal Right to Try protection to the psychedelic drugs psilocybin and MDMA.
 Under the bill, titled the Right to Try Clarification Act, restrictions of the federal Controlled Substances Act would not apply to Schedule I Drugs for which a Phase 1 clinical trial has been completed.
 The new provisions would apply to doctors and patients with life-threatening medical conditions using Schedule 1 controlled substances under the federal Right to Try Act.

-“As a physician, I know how important Right to Try is for patients facing a life-threatening condition,” Paul said in statement about the legislation from Booker’s office.
+“As a physician, I know how important Right to Try is for patients facing a life-threatening condition,” Paul said in a statement about the legislation from Booker’s office.
 “Unfortunately, the federal bureaucracy continues to block patients seeking to use Schedule I drugs under Right to Try.
 I’m proud to lead this bipartisan legislation with Sen. Booker that will get government out of the way and give doctors more resources to help patients.”

 The Right to Try Act allows patients who have been diagnosed with life-threatening diseases or conditions for which traditional therapies have not been effective to use certain treatments that have not yet been approved by the U.S. Food and Drug Administration.
 In most cases, a drug is eligible for Right to Try use after a Phase 1 clinical trial has been completed for that drug but before the drug is approved or licensed by the FDA for any use.
 Under the provisions of the Right to Try law, states have the option to permit or prohibit Right to Try use under state law.